DoMinhCat/Etude-de-cas-FastAPI/docs/README.md

 - **`400 Bad Request`**: The server cannot process the request due to invalid syntax, missing parameters, or other client-side errors.
 - **`401 Unauthorized`**: The client lacks valid authentication credentials for the target resource.
 This usually means a missing or invalid JWT token.
-- **`404 Not Found`**: The requested resource could not be found on the server.
+- **`404 Not Found`**: The requested resource could not be found on the server/in the current organisation.
-- **`409 Conflict`**: The request could not be completed due to a conflict with the current state of the target resource (e.g., trying to create a resource with a non-unique identifier that already exists).
+- **`409 Conflict`**: The request could not be completed due to a conflict with the current state of the target resource (e.g., not respecting enum status transition rule).
 - **`500 Internal Server Error`**: An unexpected condition was encountered by the server, preventing it from fulfilling the request.

 ## Security